Front-wheel drive: 19451960

 Front-wheel drive continued with the 1948 Citroën 2CV, where the air-cooled lightweight aluminium flat twin engine was mounted ahead of the front wheels, but used Hooke type universal joint driveshaft joints, and 1955 Citroën DS, featuring the mid-engine layout.
 Panhard of France, DKW of Germany and Saab of Sweden offered exclusively front-wheel-drive cars, starting with the 1948 Saab 92.

-In 1946, Lloyd Cars, the English car company, had produced the front-wheel-drive roadster, Lloyd 650.
-The two-stroke, two-cylinder motor was mounted transversely in the front and connected to the front wheels through four-speed synchronised gearbox.
-The high price and lacklustre performance had doomed its production.
+In 1946, English car company Lloyd cars produced the Lloyd 650, a front-wheel-drive roadster.
+The two-stroke, two-cylinder motor was mounted transversely in the front and connected to the front wheels through a four-speed synchronised gearbox.
+The high price and lacklustre performance doomed its production.
 Only 600 units were produced from 1946 to 1950.

-In 1946 in Italy, Antonio Fessia created his Cemsa Caproni F11, produced in 7 specimens his innovation was to create the happy combination with the boxer engine (flat four) on a special frame from the particularly low center of gravity.
-For post-war financial problems Cemsa could not continue production but the project was resumed when taken in Lancia in the 50s.
-1954, Alfa-Romeo had experimented with its first front-wheel-drive compact car named "33" (not related or referred to sports car similarly named "33").
-It had the same transverse-mounted, forward-motor layout as the modern front-wheel-drive automobiles.
+In 1946 in Italy, Antonio Fessia created his Cemsa Caproni F11, with 7 examples produced.
+His innovation was to create the happy combination of a low centre of gravity boxer engine (flat four) with a special frame.
+Due to post-war financial problems Cemsa could not continue production, but the project was resumed when taken on by Lancia in the 50s.
+In 1954, Alfa-Romeo had experimented with its first front-wheel-drive compact car named "33" (not related to the sports car similarly named "33").
+It had the same transverse-mounted, forward-motor layout as modern front-wheel-drive automobiles.
 It even resembled the smaller version of its popular Alfa Romeo Giulia.
-However, due to the financial difficulties in post-war Italy, the 33 never saw the production.
-Had Alfa-Romeo succeed in producing 33, it would precede the Mini as the first "modern" European front-wheel-drive compact car.
+However, due to the financial difficulties in post-war Italy, the 33 never saw production.
+Had Alfa-Romeo succeed in producing 33, it would have preceded the Mini as the first "modern" European front-wheel-drive compact car.